simonpoole/pmtiles-reader/README.md

 ## Including in your project

-You can either download the jar from github or add the following to your build.gradle
+Add the following to your build.gradle

 	...
 	    repositories {